ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 Firstly, it doesn't strike me as a particularly big deal.

 Financially, we're talking about £150 a lifetime lost to taxation on sanitary products, assuming £5/month for 50 years.
-I don't think anyone is claiming it's a particularly heavy burden.
+I don't think anyone is claiming it's a particularly heavy burden, it's not about money.

 From a [gender-politics perspective](http://www.bad-housekeeping.com/2014/08/07/sanitary-tax-attacking-the-5/)... it also just doesn't seem like a big deal.
 If sanitary products were still standard-rated, I could maybe kind of get behind this, even though I don't actually think that standard-rated implies non-essential.
 But they're at the lowest VAT rate the UK government is allowed to put them at.
 I just don't see this as a sign that we value crocodile meat more than female participation; or of male-focused agenda setting; or any form of institutional misogyny.